Cabrini (film)

 Cabrini is a 2024 American biographical drama film directed by Alejandro Gómez Monteverde and written by Rod Barr, based on a story by both.
 The film depicts the life of Catholic missionary Francesca Cabrini, portrayed by Cristiana Dell'Anna, as she encounters resistance to her charity and business efforts in New York City.
 Cabrini explores the sexism and anti-Italian bigotry faced by Cabrini and others in New York City in the late 19th century.

 Cabrini was released in the United States on March 8, 2024, by Angel Studios.
-The film received mostly positive reviews, yet became a box-office bomb, grossing $20.6 million worldwide on a $50 million budget.
+The film received positive reviews, and grossed $20.6 million worldwide on a $50 million budget.